jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/02_Data_Cleaning/02_Data_Cleaning_Actions.md

 - Slows down indexing and storage
 - Hurts dashboard query speed

-➡ I trimmed them to realistic limits for efficiency and performance:
+➡ I trimmed them according to their max length for efficiency and performance:

 Length of each column with data type nvarchar(max):
 ![lengths of nvarchar(max) columns](image-5.png)